userbradley/portfolio-project/portfolio.md

 Go forth and create a site!

-### Notes from the authr
+### Notes from the author

-I personally reccomend Hugo as it has a search section, and navigation is super easy to do, plus they are markdown files so easy to store in git
+I personally recommend mkdocs with a theme, as it has a search section, and navigation is super easy to do, plus they are markdown files so easy to store in git